 The Wairarapa hosts most sports and leisure activities, from athletics to wrestling.
-Popular leisure events include Summer Hummer (an outdoor music concert in February), the Martinborough Fair in February and March, and the Spring Green Bike Rally in November.
+Popular leisure events include Summer Hummer (an outdoor music concert in February) and the Martinborough Fair in February and March.
 At a national level, Wairarapa is best known for its rugby team, race meetings and back-country recreation.

 Wairarapa’s first club rugby game was played at Greytown between Carterton and Greytown in 1879.
 Greytown won.
 The Wairarapa Rugby Union was formed in 1886.
 In 1893 a separate union was formed in the north of the region and named Bush, after the Forty Mile Bush.